etiamz/optiscope/README.md

  - If `action/impure` & `if_then/impure` & `if_else/impure`, then `if_then_else(action, if_then, if_else)/impure`.
  - If `comp/pure`, then `comp/impure`.

 The onely difference between Optiscope and Haskell-style monads is that, while monads are first-class citizens in Haskell, they merely manifest themselves as well-formednesse rules in Optiscope.
+While the Haskell approach allows for more flexibility & maintaines conceptual purity of I/O functions, it requires the I/O monad to be incarnated into the language & to be treated specially by the runtime system; on the other hand, the Optiscope approach onely requires carefull positioning of effectfull computation, which can be easily achieved through a superimposed type system that implements the rules above.

+Which approach is better is a topic of further discussion.
+However, the point of Optiscope is to merely show that unrestricted, user-provided side effects are perfectly expressible within interaction nets & optimal reduction.

 ## Optiscope inside Optiscope